AlgorithmicPolicyIndex/NovelCord/readme.md

 # NovelCord
 Welcome to a random Discord bot that I had the idea of creating.
+NovelCord is a Discord Bot meant to integrate NovelAi stories directly into your server.

 ## Requirements
 - [Python v3.11.2](https://www.python.org/downloads/)